 Today such outreach is vital.
-Effective engagement with the public often ranks highly in the mission statements of universities and research bodies, because public funding demands the demonstration of value-for-money to taxpayers.
+Effective engagement with the public often ranks highly in the mission statements of universities and research bodies because public funding demands to demonstrate value-for-money to taxpayers.
 Again, for research tours that are privately funded, commercial sponsors can be keen to advertise by association.